DonKracho/ESPHome-external-component-for-iPixel-ble-devices/docs/README.md

   Same styles as selectable in the iPixel Color App

 - **Data** (text input)
-  text input to the Message effect
+  text input for the Message effect

 - **Display** (rgb light)
   First of all you can switch on and off the display.